getcarina/getcarina.com/_references/glossary.md

 ##### container

-An userspace instance that packages a piece of software with a complete file system that contains everything that the software needs to run, such as code, system tools, and system libraries.
+A userspace instance that packages a piece of software with a complete file system that contains everything that the software needs to run, such as code, system tools, and system libraries.
 Each container is an isolated and secure application platform.
 A container is created from an *image*.
 Containers can be run, started, stopped, moved, and deleted.

 ##### credentials